junjiemars/c/src/memory/memory.md

 ### Bits

-The smallest unit of memory is the *bi*.
+The smallest unit of memory is the *bit*.
 A bit can be in one of two states -- **on** vs. **off**, or alternately, **1** vs. **0**.

 Most computers don't work with bits individually, but instead group eight